 - Click “Send Form by Email”

 I sent the document by mail two weeks ago.
 After two days, VIAC already answered me that they transferred the necessary documents to PostFinance.
 After this, PostFinance needed to do the transfer of the money to VIAC.
 It was a really fast process.
 After one week, my money was transferred at VIAC.
-I was surprised by how fast it was :)
+I was surprised by how fast it was!
+Once again, I am very satisfied with the process.

 I do not know how long it will take other banks to make the transfer.
 However, I know that some banks are really fast to do that while other banks are really slow at doing it.
 Fortunately, PostFinance turned out to be one of the fast ones.

-After I received the money in my VIAC account, the cash is transferred to my portfolio at the next rebalance date (tomorrow normally).
+After I receive the money in my VIAC account, the cash will be transferred to my portfolio at the next rebalance date (tomorrow normally).
 Normally, a rebalance is occurring at VIAC every first day of the month.
 On that day, the money is allocated according to your portfolio.
 Before, it is only cash.
 I will keep you updated once my money is transferred to my portfolio.

 What about you?
 Which third pillar do you have?
 What do you think of VIAC?